Former ICE chief lawyer in Seattle gets 4 years for ID theft

 SEATTLE (AP) - A former chief counsel for U.S. Immigration and Customs Enforcement in Seattle was sentenced Thursday to four years in prison for stealing the identities of people facing deportation and using them to run up bills totaling $190,000.

-Raphael Sanchez resigned when he was charged in the four-year scheme in February.
-He had overseen immigration proceedings in Alaska, Idaho, Oregon and Washington since 2011 as the agency's top lawyer in the region.
+Raphael Sanchez, 44, resigned when he was charged in the four-year scheme in February.
+He had overseen deportation proceedings in Alaska, Idaho, Oregon and Washington since 2011 as the agency's top lawyer in the region.

 "Sanchez was entrusted with significant authority to represent the United States in crucial immigration proceedings that deeply shaped the lives of many," attorneys Luke Cass and Jessica Harvey, of the Justice Department's public integrity section, wrote in a sentencing memo to the court.
 "Sanchez abandoned the principles he swore to uphold and used his authority merely as a vehicle for personal profit."